 Here’s how beauty vlogger Vivian V creates a wavy hair look with a twist braid style that is actually cute enough to wear outside of your bedroom:

-Starting with slightly damp hair, split your hair into two sections.
+STEP 1: Starting with slightly damp hair, split your hair into two sections.

-Starting with the front layer of your hair, twist one section of hair over the other.
+STEP 2:Starting with the front layer of your hair, twist one section of hair over the other.
 After you’ve twisted one section of hair over the other, add more hair to one section and twist it over.

-When there aren’t any layers left to add, twist the braid into a bun and secure with a hair elastic.
+STEP 4: When there aren’t any layers left to add, twist the braid into a bun and secure with a hair elastic.
 Be sure that the bun is very night.

-Repeat the same steps for the second section of hair.
+STEP 5: Repeat the same steps for the second section of hair.

-The next morning, gently take the twist braids out and use your hands to separate the waves.
+STEP 6: The next morning, gently take the twist braids out and use your hands to separate the waves.